CH2001/chunhanssen/README.md

-This is my personal portfolio developed using HTML, CSS and some Javascript.
-Stay tuned for future updates.
+This is my personal portfolio 🗂 developed using HTML, CSS and some Javascript.
+Stay tuned for future updates 📩.
-Link: bit.ly/34gAaTJ
+Link 🔗: bit.ly/34gAaTJ